Idaho Non-Disclosure Agreement

 Example NDA Use Case

-An example of a situation in which an Idaho NDA could prove useful is if a company based in the state is planning on selling their business, and they need to share their business plan with a potential buyer.
-Because their business plan contains valuable and confidential information, they can make use of the legal protections offered by an NDA to legally protect their business plan from being leaked to a third party not involved in the agreement.
+An example of a situation in which an NDA could be used is if an Idaho-based company is planning on selling their business, and they need to share their business plan with a potential buyer.
+Because their business plan contains valuable and confidential information, they can make use of the legal protections offered by an NDA to legally protect the information they’ve accumulated over the years from being leaked to a third party not involved in the agreement.

-Without the protections an NDA offers, there is little the company selling the business can do to prevent the potential buyer from misappropriating their confidential information.
-Moreover, if it comes to light that the potential buyer shared their confidential information and an NDA was not executed, the company has no legal grounds to sue for damages.
+Without the protections an NDA offers, there is little the company selling the business can do to prevent the potential buyer from misappropriating their confidential information, although it is worth mentioning that stealing trade secrets is illegal, with or without an NDA.

 Trade Secret Law